callistaenterprise/leka-med-docker/leka med docker, readme.md

 	FROM jboss/wildfly:10.1.0.Final
 	COPY --from=BUILD /usr/src/myapp/target/people-1.0-SNAPSHOT.war /opt/jboss/wildfly/standalone/deployments/people.wardocker-java-multis

+> ...works fine with **two minor catches**:
+>
-> ...works fine with **one minor catch**, if one dependency is changed the Docker image cache gets invalidated and the whole repo is downlaoded again...
+> 1. if one dependency is changed the Docker image cache gets invalidated and the whole repo is downlaoded again...
+> 2. each Docker image we build will have its own Maven cache...

+**Attempt 5:** Can we use the Docker volume that the Maven Docker image defiens to cache the Maven dependencies?

+**UNDER INVESTIGATION...**

 ## Details on local Nexus in Docker